 - Endometriosis slideshow – what it’s like… in pictures.

 - 10 tips for a successful endometriosis laparoscopy recovery – helpful tips for the healing process.

-- What endometriosis looks like – a video of the laparascopc procedure.
+- What endometriosis looks like – a video of the laparoscopic procedure.

-- How to prepare for your laparoscopy – from a person who’s had three of them!
+- How to prepare for your laparoscopy – from a person who’s had 3 of them!